Lawmakers push for recall approval of controversial teen pregnancy bill

 The lawmaker echoed concerns raised by various religious groups, arguing that the bill's proposed adoption of international standards could "hyper-sexualize children at a very early age," undermine parental authority, and promote risky behavior, among other issues.

-The House passed the bill on third and final reading in September 2024.
-Meanwhile, the counterpart bill is facing challenges in the Senate after a viral video released this week by advocacy group Project Dalisay highlighted several concerns and called for the proposal to be scrapped entirely.
+The counterpart bill is facing challenges in the Senate after a viral video released this week by advocacy group Project Dalisay highlighted several concerns and called for the proposal to be scrapped entirely.

 Senator Risa Hontiveros, chairperson of the Senate Committee on Women, Children, Family Relations, and Gender Equality, stated that many of the concerns raised were unfounded.
 She clarified that international standards would serve only as a guide, with implementation remaining the responsibility of the Department of Education and other relevant agencies.